 Tour this 6-acre wildflower garden in the heart of Forsyth County, near Bethabara Park in Winston Salem.
-Tour times include 30-minute slots starting at 10:00am; Sign-up is required and registration will open on March 1st.
+Tour times include 30-minute slots starting at 10:00am; Registration is now open.
+Register online here: https://secure.qgiv.com/for/ogdr/

 Hike for the land!
 By popular demand we’ve moved our annual hiking fundraiser to the spring.
 Hike with family, friends and fellow land-lovers from the Pilot Creek trailhead all the way to the overlook at Pilot Mountain State Park–about 5 miles of moderate hiking.

 Your $35 registration will help Piedmont Land Conservancy protect more important places and our sponsors will say thanks with a fun goody bag of stuff, including a pair of Farm to Feet hiking socks and a Hike-A-Thon hat.
 Registration opens February 15th.

 Want to do even more good for conservation efforts in our community?
 You can choose to ask family and friends to sponsor your hike and earn prizes when you reach fundraising milestones.
 Prizes include Great Outdoor Provision Co. gift cards and tumblers and coolers from YETI.

 A recommended trail route will be provided on our registration site, though participants can choose to hike any distance they wish.